 The 'Manage Users' page under "Payroll Settings" will show a [2FA] badge next to each user that has 2FA enabled.
 This information will also be shown in the Excel export.

-White label access users:
+Brand access users:

-Reseller access users:
+Partner access users:

-Within the reseller settings > users page.
+Within the partner settings > users page.

 Once the employee logs into the employee portal, they can click the 'my account' link in the top right hand corner and then navigate to the Two-Factor Authentication page.